AviatrixSystems/avxlabs-docs/flightschool_iac/docs/laba.md

 We are going to set up our environment to allow interaction with the controller through Terraform.
 If you don’t have Terraform set up on your machine, download and install it [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 We’re assuming you’re using Terraform 1.1.0 or newer for this session.

 Next create a new folder on your pc/mac to store the Terraform project.
-I suggest “FlightSchool_IaC”, but your free to choose.
+I suggest “Flight_School_IaC”, but your free to choose.

 In our Terraform project, we’re going to define which providers Terraform needs to download on initialization.
 Create a file called versions.tf and add the following content: